Frequently Asked Questions

 Yes.
 Many UNCF programs offer students the opportunity to supplement classroom learning with paid, hands-on experience in professions they may be considering.
 The UNCF K-12 Education Reform Fellowship Program, for example, places participants in positions that give them experience building a robust pipeline of high-achieving African Americans engaged in education reform.
 And the UNCF-Oracle Corporate Scholars Program offers internship opportunities to students who aspire to work in the fast-growing technology industry.

-Emergencies can certainly interfere with the ability get to and through college.
+Emergencies can certainly interfere with the ability to get to and through college.
 For low-income families—like the 90% of UNCF students who qualify for financial aid—daily life emergencies are always just around the corner: a parent’s layoff or pay cut, or an eliminated after-school job.
 Such emergencies can put college education at risk.
 Students may have to drop out.
 Seniors may not be able to graduate.
-And once students leave before graduating, they are apt never to return.
+And once students leave before graduating, they are apt to never return.
 UNCF created the UNCF Emergency Student Aid (ESA) program precisely for students facing such emergencies.
-Since the program’s founding in 2009, more than 15,000 students have been awarded these scholarships with a value of nearly $34 million—thousands of students, our next generation of college-educated professionals and civic leaders, enabled to stay in college to pursue and complete their degrees.
+Since the program’s founding in 2009, more than 16,000 students have been awarded these scholarships with a value of nearly $36 million.
+The ESA program has enabled thousands of students, our next generation of college-educated professionals and civic leaders, to stay in college to pursue and complete their degrees.

 INSPIRE